Mohd. Ahmed Khan v. Shah Bano Begum: Later developments

 The Act has led to Muslim women receiving a large, one-time payment from their husbands during the period of iddat, instead of a maximum monthly payment of ₹500 – an upper limit which has since been removed.
 Cases of women getting lump sum payments for lifetime maintenance are becoming common.
-However it is seen that despite its unique feature of no ceiling on quantum of maintenance, the Act is sparingly used because of the lack of its knowledge even among lawyers.
-The legal fraternity generally uses the CrPC provision while moving maintenance petitions, considering it handy.
+However it is seen that despite its feature of no ceiling on quantum of maintenance, the Act is sparingly used because of the lack of its knowledge even among lawyers.
+The legal fraternity generally uses the CrPC while moving maintenance petitions, considering it handy.

 The Shah Bano case had once again spurred the debate on the Uniform Civil Code in India.
-The Hindu Right, led by parties like the Jan Sangh in its metamorphosis as the Bharatiya Janata Party, became an advocate for secular laws across the board.
+The Hindu right, led by parties like the Jan Sangh in its metamorphosis as the Bharatiya Janata Party, became an advocate for secular laws across the board.
 However, their opposition to the reforms was based on the argument that no similar provisions would be applied for the Muslims on the claim that they weren't sufficiently advanced.
 The pressure exerted by orthodox Muslims caused women's organizations and secularists to cave in.

 This case had long term implications.
 The case became a milestone in Muslim women's fight for equal rights in matters of marriage and divorce in regular courts.

+Bano later said that she rejected the Supreme Court's verdict.
+She died of brain haemorrhage in 1992.